-A leading question is one that influences an individual to provide a particular response.
+A leading question influences an individual to provide a particular response.
 The point of survey research is to obtain objective consumer feedback.
-It is crucial that questions are clearly crafted so answers are based solely on respondents’ perspectives.
+Questions must be clearly crafted, so answers are based solely on respondents’ perspectives.

-Here are a couple examples of leading questions I’ve seen in surveys over the past few years.
+Here are a couple of examples of leading questions I’ve seen in surveys over the years.

 “Are you more likely to purchase Brand ABC over others because of your experience?”

 This question was in an on-site intercept survey at an event marketing program.
 “Are you more likely” is leading.
 It’s worded like a “yes/no” question, but it influences respondents to think in terms of being “more likely” to purchase.
 Responses are biased toward the brand.
 The brand team may look like rock stars when the program is finished, but they’ll never know how much of the reported purchase intent was elicited from the wording of the question rather than the respondent’s true perspective.

 Here is a more objective way to word that question:

 “How likely are you to purchase Brand ABC over other brands because of your experience?”